Tazim43/ICPC-IUPC/README.md

 # ICPC-Problem-Solve
-These the upsolved problems from previous ICPC Archive
+These are the upsolved problems from previous ICPC Archive